UCLALibrary/sinai-web/README.md

 ### Propagating Changes

 The current workflow for propagating code changes is as follows:
 * All changes start out on branch `develop`.
 These changes may be directly committed on `develop`, or merged in from another branch via pull request.
+These changes should be well-formed, using `git rebase` on your local copy to squash commits as necessary.
 * Both `stage` and `master` may only be updated with a pull request, and may **not** be pushed to directly.
 The convention is to create a new branch for the pull request that is deleted after the pull requst is complete.
 For example, one would create a `stage-pr` branch for a pull request on `stage`, a `master-pr` branch for a pull request on `master`, etc. The procedure is as follows:

         git checkout stage